Ligas Consent Decree

 The Ligas v.
 Hamos lawsuit was filed on July 28, 2005, on behalf of adults with developmental disabilities living in private, state-funded Intermediate Care Facilities for Persons with Developmental Disabilities (ICFs/DD) who want to move to community-based services or settings and on behalf of adults with developmental disabilities living at home who want community-based services or settings.
 In June 15, 2011, the Ligas v.
 Hamos Consent Decree was approved by the Court.
 For more information, see Ligas Consent Decree Overview.
 Annual implementation plans are developed in order to layout the activities that will be taken to address Ligas Consent Decree.

 Please watch our Ligas Consent Decree Video for good information about living situations and procedures.

 Your Independent Service Coordinator (ISC) is the first contact you make to get services.
-There are 18 ISC agencies throughout the State of Illinois.
-To contact your ISC for an interview, please use our DHS Office Locator to find the agency nearest to your home.
+There are 8 ISC agencies throughout the State of Illinois.
+To contact your ISC agency, please use our DHS Office Locator to find the agency nearest to your home.

 Becoming A Ligas Class Member